snap-cloud/snapCloud/INSTALL.md

 ## Prereqs

 For Ubuntu, you can skip this whole section by running the `bin/prereqs.sh` script, that will try to automatically install all dependencies.

+**macOS Users**
-MacOS users can run `bin/setup_osx.sh`.
+MacOS users can run `bin/setup-macos`.
 You will still need to follow all steps after "Setting up a the database" afterwards.
+We recommend you use the latest version of `gcc` avaiable.

 **Warning for Ubuntu users**
 If you are not running an LTS (long term support) Ubuntu release, you will need to look for this line in `bin/prereqs.sh`: